StanfordBDHG/XCTestExtensions/README.md

 This Swift Package provides convenient extension points to write tests using XCTest.

 `XCTestExtensions` is a collection of extensions for commonly used functionality in UI tests using XCTest.
-You can find out more about [`XCTestExtensions` in the API documentation]([API documentation](https://swiftpackageindex.com/StanfordBDHG/XCTestExtensions/documentation/xctestextensions).
+You can learn more about [`XCTestExtensions` in the API documentation](https://swiftpackageindex.com/StanfordBDHG/XCTestExtensions/documentation/xctestextensions).
 It includes the functionality to
 - delete & launch an application to reset the application
 - disable password autofill on an iOS simulator to avoid challenges with the text entry in secure text fields
 - enable a simple text entry in plain and secure text fields

 The `XCTestApp` target enables writing test-based apps that can be verified in a UI test.
-You can find out more about [`XCTestApp` in the API documentation]([API documentation](https://swiftpackageindex.com/StanfordBDHG/XCTestExtensions/documentation/xctestapp).
+You can learn more about [`XCTestApp` in the API documentation](https://swiftpackageindex.com/StanfordBDHG/XCTestExtensions/documentation/xctestapp).

 ## Installation